Stochastic gravitational wave background detection using NANOGrav 15-year data set in the context of massive gravity: Discussion

 In this paper, we discussed how the step function mass model of MG can reproduce NG15.
 We note that the selection of the parameters in the step function mass model leads to energy densities that violate the BBN bound for higher frequencies, specifically in the region of frequencies approximately greater than $10^{-6}$ Hz.
 We propose that there could be some mechanism that suppresses the energy density of GWs from the primordial era for those frequencies.
 A mechanism analogous to the damping of the energy density from the free-streaming neutrinos \cite{Durrer:1997ta,Weinberg:2003ur} could be behind such a suppression necessary to obey the BBN bound, if this model of MG is to be the dominant source of the background.
 For example, the propagation of GWs in the turbulent primordial radiation-dominated plasma\footnote{Turbulent sources induce GWs through their anisotropic stress tensor, with $\Omega_{\rm GW} \propto f^{-8/3}$ for high frequencies.} \cite{RoperPol:2019wvy} may provide the necessary suppression at the short wavelength regime \cite{Deryagin:1986}.

+The values for $H_{\inf}$ we find that reproduce the SGWB are very low.
+Various models of inflation with sufficiently low $H_{\inf}$ have been proposed \cite{Nakayama:2011ri, Takahashi:2018tdu, Drees:2021wgd}.
+In models of inflation such as these, a significant blue-tilt is required to explain the SGWB, presenting a challenge to purely inflationary explanations \cite{Vagnozzi:2023lwo}.
+Additionally, the existence of the SGWB would most likely rule out standard inflationary models due to their dilution of the SGWB to an undetectable level \cite{Vagnozzi:2022qmc}.
+Thus, we can look to nonstandard inflationary scenarios that include features like the breaking of the slow-roll consistency relation leading to the desired blue-tilted spectrum \cite{EPTA:2023xxk}, such as MTMG.

-Observations of GWs have placed progressively tighter constraints on the possibility of gravitons with a very low but constant nonzero mass \cite{Bernardo:2023mxc, Wu:2023rib, Wang:2023div, deRham:2016nuf}, including much lower bounds with time-independent MTMG \cite{DeFelice:2021trp, DeFelice:2023bwq}.
-Therefore, the more plausible possibility of MG is the scenario in which the graviton mass is a function of time.
+Observations of GWs have placed progressively tighter constraints on the possibility of gravitons with a very low but constant nonzero mass \cite{Bernardo:2023mxc, Wu:2023rib, Wang:2023div, deRham:2016nuf}, including much lower bounds with time-independent MTMG \cite{DeFelice:2021trp,DeFelice:2023bwq}.
+In addition, these models of MG do not provide a sufficiently blue-tilted spectrum to explain the SGWB.
+Therefore, the more plausible formulation of MG is the scenario in which the graviton mass is a function of time and the graviton used to have a significant mass, in order to provide sufficient blue-tilt.
 We have only considered a step function as the time-dependent function, but more complicated functions are possible.
 The mechanism behind such a mass decay would come from the exact nature of the phase transition of the gravitational field.
 It may be fruitful to pursue an investigation to place constraints on the specific evolution of the mass during the phase transition.
 Then, we would be able to probe the mass evolution and shed insight into the time-dependent behavior beyond a step function.

 Additionally, further observations that place constraints on the Hubble rate of expansion, the scale factor, and the time associated with inflation would be able to constrain the parameters of this theory.
 In addition to signals we have already observed with interferometers, we expect a more drastic suppression for higher frequencies than we discuss.
 Future work may investigate the nature of this suppression and propose plausible mechanisms for it.